There's a lot you can do with an alternate carrier

 Bring your own phone

 As long as it's compatible with the network you choose, you can bring your existing phone and use it without any problems.
+That way, you can keep it set up just the way you like it and won't have to worry about getting all of your data perfectly backed up.

 Best of all, you can change phones at any time.
-If you like the phone, you have now you can use it until you like something else better.
+If you like the phone you have now, you can use it until you like something else better.
 With the cost of the service being completely separate from the cost of your phone, any decisions are yours to make.

 We may earn a commission for purchases using our links.
 Learn more.